RommelTJ/raspberry-pi-course/s05_first_circuit/00_Notes.md

 - Start the circuit by connecting the GND (ground) for all components.
 - Don't put a 5V signal on a GPIO pin (3.3V max).

+## Understand how a Breadboard Works

+- Useful for prototyping and testing.
+- You can plug in wires, resistors, LEDs, etc.
+- Underneath the board, there are wires connecting all components on this line.
+- The blue line is the GND (ground) line.
+- The red line is the 5V (power) line.
+- All the dots are connected to the same line.
+- The dots in the middle are connected vertically.
+That's where you connect the GPIO pins.